marosmatisko/mssy-proj/README.md

 | packets.h | Definition of packet structures. |

 ## How to use (sample communication)
+For this example gateway uses address 0x00 and keyboard uses 0x01.
+Code from *gateway* branch can be ran on both devices, only address needs to be changed.
 Devices use *HelloPacket* to connect to gateway.
 This packet needs to be the first one sent to gateway, otherwise gateway ignores any other packets received from unknown devices.

 Example communication (Hello):